 Bush Hill State Forest

-Bush Hill State Forest is about 3,278 acres and is located in Cattaraugus County in the Towns of Farmersville and Lyndon.
-This forestry unit provides many outdoor recreational opportunities, but the most common uses are hunting and hiking.
+The 3,278-acre Bush Hill State Forest provides many outdoor recreational opportunities, the most common of which are hunting and hiking.

-In the 1930s Bush Hill was the site of many work projects carried out by the Civilian Conservation Corps or CCC.
+In the 1930s, Bush Hill was the site of many work projects carried out by the Civilian Conservation Corps (CCC).
 The CCC, established by the administration of Franklin Delano Roosevelt, provided employment opportunities for young men during the depression.
 CCC projects included the construction of roads and the planting of thousands of pine, larch, and spruce trees in the open areas on this property.

 Water holes were constructed by the CCC to provide water for fire protection of young plantations and in some cases to water trees.
 Some of these rock-lined water holes still exist on this unit.
 A nice example that can be visited today is a water hole with stone steps that is located near the Hardy Corners Road log landing.

 Maple syrup production was a common farm activity in this area.
 The remains of "sugar arches" that were used to make maple syrup can be found in some parts of the forest.
-These consisted of large metal pans built over a rock base and a wood fire was built under the pan to boil sap, some of these old rock bases can be seen today in this forest.
+These consisted of large metal pans built over a rock base.
+A wood fire was built under the pan to boil sap.Recreation

 Clark Road provides grassy edges for chick